Fariqofficial/Event-Nesia/README.md

 # Eventnesia

-Eventnesia is the final project of the dicoding class which is Belajar Membuat Aplikasi Flutter Untuk Pemula
+Eventnesia is the final project of the dicoding class which is "Belajar Membuat Aplikasi Flutter Untuk Pemula".

-# About Eventnesia
 Eventnesia is an application to view a list of events in Indonesia, this application is made with a listview builder.

 # Eventnesia Features :